-Termly pupil progress meetings between the Headteacher, Deputy Headteacher, SENCO and class teacher provide further opportunities for data analysis and early identification of those pupils who have fallen 'off track'.
+Half-termly pupil progress meetings between the Headteacher, Deputy Headteacher, SENCO and class teacher provide further opportunities for data analysis and early identification of those pupils who have fallen 'off track'.
 Early identification plays a key part in enabling children to become successful learners.
 However, pupils are not automatically identified as having SEN on the basis of lack of progress.
-Initial discussions will take place between the parents, child and teacher to identify potential issues impacting on learning.
+Initial discussions will take place between the parents, child and teacher to identify potential issues impacting on learning and the addition to the SEN register.
+Teachers may also use the Combined Specific Learning Difficulty(SpLD) Checklist in collaboration with parents to ascertain the needs of a child.
+Referrals to outside agencies may also be recommended as a result of completing the SpLD Checklist.